 I can’t say that the holidays don’t still hurt.
 They do.
 Every year, something triggers the grief.
 The other night, I felt overwhelmed by holiday stress and it brought on a “grief attack.”
 I think of all the things I wish I could do with my daughter this season.
 She would be 6 1/2 years old.
 Old enough to go to Zoo Lights, see Santa, help me pick out and wrap gifts, bake cookies.
 I hate that I will never get to do those things with her.
 I hate that I have to go to sleep without her, wake up without her, fill my day with a million things that I probably could never get done if she were here.
 It feels like everything would be better if she was here.

 Yet, the pain does ease up.
 I can say that.
 Or that at least, it gets easier to bear because we get better at bearing it.
 Each Christmas, I have found new things to genuinely enjoy.
 I find joy in giving, and in being together with my family.
 Last year, my sister-in-law gave my parents a personalized ornament for the tree.
 It had 7 little bears in Santa hats with names written on them.
 One for each of us, my nephew, and Zoë.
 I was so touched.
 And this year, I was inspired by some of you to hang a stocking, and fill it with Random Acts of Kindness done in Zoë’s memory.
 There are so many ways to incorporate our children into holiday traditions.
-And there is so much support out there for bereaved parents in the holiday season after baby loss.

 One way or another, we get through it.